 When a task should only be assigned to one person, restrict the Contact Column to a single contact by leaving Allow multiple contacts per cell unchecked.
 For example, with an Approval Request, you'll want to ensure that only one person, such as the manager, approves each step in the process to ensure multiple contacts do not overwrite each other's approvals.

 - With a Single Contact column, you can use your preferred contact list to group tasks by assignee if you switch to Card View.
-For more information about Card View, see Use Card View to Visualize Your Project.
+Learn more about card view.

 - You can add multiple Contact Columns when people work on different parts of each task.